Jiahuiqu/ML-EDAN-for-Hyperspectral-Change-Detection/README.md

 # ML-EDAN
-A Multilevel Encoder-Decoder Attention Network for Change Detection in Hyperspectral Images If you use this code
+A Multilevel Encoder-Decoder Attention Network for Change Detection in Hyperspectral Images.

+If you use this code
 Please cite this
 @ARTICLE{9624977,